github/docs/content/rest/guides/delivering-deployments.md

 applications to the internet.

 {% ifversion cli-webhook-forwarding %}

-{% note %}
+> [!NOTE]

-**Note:** Alternatively, you can use webhook forwarding to set up your local environment to receive webhooks.
+> Alternatively, you can use webhook forwarding to set up your local environment to receive webhooks.
 For more information, see "[AUTOTITLE](/webhooks-and-events/webhooks/receiving-webhooks-with-the-github-cli)."

-{% endnote %}
 {% endif %}

 Note: you can download the complete source code for this project